Real agree deal for Chelsea's Rudiger - Balague

 'Losing Rudiger doesn't bode well for Chelsea'

-Former Premier League striker Chris Sutton said Rudiger would be a "big loss"
+Former Premier League striker Chris Sutton said Rudiger would be a "big loss".

 "Chelsea have got big problems, there's so much uncertainty which is going to continue until there is a new owner in place," he said, speaking on BBC Radio 5 Live's Monday Night Club.